ds54e/sv-mint/docs/plugins/nets_not_left_unused.md

 ### Limitations
 - Implicit connections (`.*`, `.foo` shorthand) are not elaborated; they will be counted as unused.
+- If the declaration line contains a comment with the words `used` or `reserved` (case-insensitive), the warning is suppressed.
 ### Good

 ```systemverilog